tdwg/bdq/tg2/_review/docs/list/bdq/index.md

 ### 1.4 Associated Documents

-For the list and links to all associated documents see the [Biodiversity Data Quality (BDQ) Core](../../index.md) page, which lists the parts of the standard.
+For the list and links to all associated documents see the [Biodiversity Data Quality (BDQ)](../../index.md) page, which lists the parts of the standard.

 ### 1.5 Term List Distributions